mariana83222/SI-Project/final-project/README.md

 ## Phase 2 - Implementation of the Multi-Agent System (MAS)

-The directory final-project contains the implementation of the system developed.
+This directory contains the code for the implementation of the system developed.